amezaikupan/2023_HCMUS_OOP_SHAPE_PROJECT/readme.md

 ## Thanks and Acknowledgments
 ---
-I would like to express my gratitude to Professor Tran Duy Quang for being an open-minded and accommodating lecturer.
+I would like to express my gratitude to our instructor Mr. Tran Duy Quang M.Sc for being an open-minded and accommodating lecturer.
 I may not grasp concepts as quickly as others, and I appreciate that Professor Quang takes his time to explain things thoroughly and is willing to start from the beginning if students do not understand.
 I also appreciate the lengthy assignments in the course, which relieved the pressure of deadlines and allowed me ample time for deeper exploration of the topics.

-I also want to thank Professor Le Tuan Thu, my OOP practical class instructor.
+I also want to thank Mr. Le Tuan Thu M.Sc, my OOP practical class instructor.
 He is patient and generous with students, and I highly appreciate that.